 Do bicyclists and automobile drivers share the same laws?

-Braking systems.
-Motor vehicles and bicycles are required to have fully operational braking systems.
+All motor vehicles, automobiles, and bicycles are required to have fully operational braking systems.

 Turn signals are another imperative factor to consider in roadway biking.
 You must implement your turn signal no less than 100 feet from the point of which you are going to turn.
 Bicyclists do this by use of their arm in an outward, L-shaped fashion.

 Just like automobile drivers are required to wear a seatbelt, bicyclists are required to wear a helmet to protect them against serious injury in the event of a collision or crash.